2014 FIVB Men's Volleyball World Championship: Official song

 The competition's official opening song was "Start a Fire" by Margaret.
-She also performed the song at the 2014 FIVB Volleyball Men's World Championship opening ceremony on August 30 in National Stadium, Warsaw, prior to the Poland v.
+She also performed the song at the 2014 FIVB Men's Volleyball World Championship opening ceremony on August 30 at the National Stadium, Warsaw, prior to the Poland v.
 Serbia match.
 This event was transmitted in over 168 countries.

 Trophy

 The FIVB then mandated two young product designers from Switzerland, Thilo Alex Brunner and Jörg Mettler to create the new World Championship trophy.
 With its unique contemporary design, the trophy has set itself apart from other awards in international competitions across the sporting world.
 Eichenberger LTD and their mastermind, Juan Franco, have been responsible for its production.
 The company specialises in complex metal works mainly for the Swiss watchmaking and jewellery industry.